 Throughout all the periods of change in the world of IT, backup has kept its high level of importance.
 Advances in technology mean that storage and retrieval is now quicker than ever, which is of obvious benefit to businesses and organizations who want to protect data and also optimize its use.

 No matter what happens in the future of IT, there will continue to be a need for secure, resilient and fast backup.
 In fact, backup is becoming even more important given the expansion of its use.

-Instead of being a means for simply copying and storing data, backup can now be used proactively by different parts of an IT organisation.
-For instance, security specialists and developers can utilise backups to provide them with the data that they need.
+Instead of being a means for simply copying and storing data, backup can now be used proactively by different parts of an IT organization.
+For instance, security specialists and developers can utilize backups to provide them with the data that they need.

 Backup and The Cloud

 Now that businesses are entrusting many of their data storage solutions to The Cloud, the emphasis is on backup systems in this area.
 The advantage will go to providers who facilitate Cloud mobility by enabling the availability of data in a portable format.